We hope that

 A prodigious roster of narratives was delivered by a vast array of distinguished speakers but I could not help picking up the ‘cloud of sadness’ that enveloped delegates who were Shoah survivors or refugees from wartime Europe.

-The morning sessions, co-chaired by Antony Polonsky, Professor Emeritus, Brandeis University and Francois Guesnet of University College, London, addressed the comparative experiences of Hungarian and Polish Jews before the rise of fascism in Hungary and of Naziism in Germany and the countries it eventually occupied.
+The morning sessions, co-chaired by Antony Polonsky, Professor Emeritus, Brandeis University and Francois Guesnet of University College, London, addressed the comparative experiences of Hungarian and Polish Jews before the rise of fascism in Hungary and of Naziism in Germany and in the countries eventually Nazi-occupied.

 The conference opened with an overview by Professor Howard Lupovitch, Wayne State University, in which he explained that the Polish statesman Jozef Pidsulski, First marshal of Poland and de facto leader of the 1918 Second Republic, wanted the country to be inclusive - a 'home of nations.'
 His principal opponents in the National Democratic party wanted Poland to be an exclusively Catholic enclave.
 (As a matter of interest Marshal Pidsulski's daughter Jadwiga was a pilot during World War II for the British Air Transport Auxiliary and helped me with my research for my book 'Spitfire Girls.' ) It is notable that the concept of a '100% Catholic' Poland has come full circle in 2019 with the rise of the far-Right..